Post job

 Graduate teaching assistant job in Raleigh, NC

 The Division of Academic & Student Affairs (DASA) is where students discover connections and community.
 It is where students live, where they gather, where they improve themselves, each other, and their university.
 DASA is where students seek guidance and support, both in and outside of the classroom.
 The division serves all students at NC State through three integrated components: academic affairs, student affairs, and University College.
 The Division of Academic and Student Affairs is the place to work for values-driven faculty and staff who are passionate about promoting the success of the whole student.
 NC State was named a great place to work in the 2022 Forbes annual survey as the best large employer in North Carolina.
 The Division of Academic and Student Affairs is the place to work for faculty and staff who are passionate about promoting the success of the whole student.
 As an academic unit in University College at NC State, the Department of Performing Arts and Technology has a mission of providing an environment where all NC State students have opportunities to develop skills and knowledge, which prepares them for a lifetime of arts engagement and a variety of careers.
 We cultivate this environment through excellence in teaching, performance, service, outreach, and creative and scholarly work in arts entrepreneurship, dance, music, and music technology.
 The Department of Performing Arts and Technology offers a variety of technique, ensemble, and lecture courses.
 The Department has a new major in Music Technology and also provides academic minors in Dance Studies, Dance Performance and Choreography, Music Studies, Music Performance, and Arts Entrepreneurship.
-More information about the department can be found at ***************************************** Wolfpack Perks and Benefits Essential Job Duties The Performing Arts and Technology department at North Carolina State University seeks applications for applied music lecturers in all instrument areas to provide individual instruction for students who register for applied lessons.
-Responsibilities include teaching 13 weekly, 45-minute lessons per student and participation in the end-of-semester juried exams.
-This position is part-time; the time commitment and compensation are determined by the number of assigned students.
-Please note: This position is based on need and availability.
+More information about the department can be found at ***************************************** Wolfpack Perks and Benefits As a Pack member, you belong here, and can enjoy exclusive perks designed to enhance your personal and professional well-being.
+What we offer: * Medical, Dental, and Vision * Flexible Spending Account * Retirement Programs * Disability Plans * Life Insurance * Accident Plan * Paid Time Off and Other Leave Programs * 12 Holidays Each Year * Tuition and Academic Assistance * And so much more!
+Attain Work-life balance with our Childcare benefits, Wellness & Recreation Membership, and Wellness Programs that aim to build a thriving wolfpack community.
+Disclaimer: Perks and Benefit eligibility is based on Part-Time or Full-Time Employment status.
+Eligibility and Employer Sponsored Plans can be found within each of the links offered.
+Essential Job Duties The Department of Performing Arts and Technology at North Carolina State University seeks applications for part-time lecturers in the areas of music theory, aural skills, musicology, and ethnomusicology to provide semester-long instruction in a classroom setting.
+University classes typically meet 2-3 times weekly for 3 hours.
+Responsibilities include preparing and teaching courses while grading and mentoring students.
+Please note: This position is part-time and is based on need and availability.
 Applications will be reviewed on a rolling basis.
-Candidates should specify which instruments they are qualified to provide instruction for.
+Candidates should specify their academic area(s) of expertise.
 Other Responsibilities Other duties as assigned.
-Qualifications Minimum Education and Experience * Requires master's degree, an equivalent degree, or equivalent professional experience.
-Other Required Qualifications * Experience working with applied music students at the collegiate level.
+Qualifications Minimum Education and Experience Requires master's degree, an equivalent degree, or equivalent professional experience.
+Other Required Qualifications Experience working with music students at the collegiate level.
 Preferred Qualifications N/A Required License(s) or Certification(s) N/A Valid NC Driver's License required No Commercial Driver's License required No

 $33k-59k yearly est. 60d+ ago